DENIOS Ltd

 Biological Hazards

 “Biological hazards can arise from directly working with plants,” the Guide to Worker Safety and Health in the Marijuana industry says.
-These biological hazards can include mold, allergens and sensitizers.
+These biological hazards can include mould, allergens and sensitizers.

 Chemical Hazards